 5. The thesis project is performed under supervision of (at least) one of the research groups at DIAM.
 In case an external thesis project is mandatory (for students that do not have the internship, IAAIP or JIP as part of their IEP), the course code is WI5010EXT.
 The code for students that are free to choose between an external or internal project is WI5010.
-Students that are exempt from the requirement to gain experience as a mathematician in interdisciplinary work should use the code WI5010 for their thesis project in any case.
+Students that are following the SEC specialisation are also free to choose between an external or internal project (WI5010).